Zest-studi-o/Gamer-Quiz/TESTING.md

 #### Game - Passed.
 No errors found.
-Warnings about three undefined variables, however, those are being used.
+Warnings about three undefined variables, however, those are being defined.
 ![game.js](docs/testing/jshint/jshint-game.png)

 #### High scores - Passed.
 No errors found.
-A warning about an undefined variable, however, this is being used.
+A warning about an undefined variable, however, this is being defined.
 ![high-scores.js](docs/testing/jshint/jshint-high-scores.png)

 #### End - Passed.
 No errors found.
-A warning about an undefined variable and an unused variable however, those are being used.
+A warning about an undefined variable and an unused variable however, those are being defined and used.
 ![end.js](docs/testing/jshint/jshint-end.png)